Everything-is-Code/supply-chain-security/README.md

 # Pipeline Supply Chain

 ## Pre Requirements
-Openshift GitOps should be installed, it cna be installed using our [Repo](https://github.com/Everything-is-Code/openshift-gitops) :
+Openshift GitOps should be installed, it can be installed using our [Repo](https://github.com/Everything-is-Code/openshift-gitops) :

 Install all requiere tools using Gitops applying boostrap folder: